chriMay/Image_Harvester/readme.md

 ## Settings

-Once the settings(frameRate, exposureTime, etc) are applied, they are "stored" independent of opening and closing the device as long the device stays connected to the host.
+Once the settings(frameRate, exposureTime, gain, etc) are applied, they are "stored" independent of opening and closing the device.
+As long the device stays connected to the host.
 Once the connection to the host is lost, the settings of the device jump back to default settings.
+Therefore the "default-settings" can be changed in the _config.ini_

 # Some useful Info before Starting